 The McCook and West Lyons levees are located on the west bank of the Des Plaines River in western Cook County, about 10 miles southwest of downtown Chicago.
-The area at risk of flooding includes industrial and residential areas within the Villages of McCook, Lyons, and Summit, Ill.
+The area at risk of flooding includes industrial and residential areas within the Villages of McCook, Lyons, and Summit, Illinois.
 The area potentially impacted by flooding by possible failure or overtopping of the McCook Levee is entirely industrial.
 The industries include a recycling company, repair shops, trucking and intermodal facilities, manufacturing operations, and an oil and fuel handling facility.
 The area potentially impacted by flooding by possible failure or overtopping of the West Lyons Levee is entirely residential.

 SCOPE OF WORK:

-The project involves the following: restore the levee to elevation 602.5 ft NAVD88; repair and improve the existing McCook levee to include removal of existing levee encroachments such as and placing compacted fill where roots, animal burrows, or other encroachments have compromised the integrity of the levee; clear all invasive species vegetation from the McCook Ditch system and make various repairs on pipe inlets and outlets, add a small amount of fill; stabilize and protect the riverside toe and in the Des Plaines River proper with dolomitic limestone riprap; construct two (2) small segments of tieback levee; construct a new concrete headwall and a sluice gate with a trash rack at the south entrance to the culvert under Lawndale to keep flows at a level that can be drained through the Summit Conduit without causing interior flooding; install a new culvert installed just south of Lawndale to allow water flowing through McCook ditch to drain to the Des Plaines River with flap gate to prevent flow from the Des Plaines River from entering the McCook Ditch at that location; install clay blankets on the north and south sides of the railroad slope at the intersection of the levee with the Railroad, to tie into the levee crest elevation; install a new culvert with flap gate to drain the northern portion of McCook Ditch to the Des Plaines River; and repair the existing West Lyons Levee to high ground.
+The project involves the following: restore the levee to elevation 602.5 ft NAVD88; repair and improve the existing McCook levee to include removal of existing levee encroachments such as placing compacted fill where roots, animal burrows, or other encroachments have compromised the integrity of the levee; clear all invasive species vegetation from the McCook Ditch system and make various repairs on pipe inlets and outlets, add a small amount of fill; stabilize and protect the riverside toe and in the Des Plaines River proper with dolomitic limestone riprap; construct two (2) small segments of tieback levee; construct a new concrete headwall and a sluice gate with a trash rack at the south entrance to the culvert under Lawndale to keep flows at a level that can be drained through the Summit conduit without causing interior flooding; install a new culvert just south of Lawndale to allow water flowing through McCook ditch to drain to the Des Plaines River with a flap gate to prevent flow from the Des Plaines River from entering the McCook Ditch at that location; install clay blankets on the north and south sides of the railroad slope at the intersection of the levee with the railroad, to tie into the levee crest elevation; install a new culvert with flap gate to drain the northern portion of McCook Ditch to the Des Plaines River; and repair the existing West Lyons Levee to high ground.